 - beneficiaries are not NZ residents; and

-It is the last point that is the most significant ("the trust settlor(s) is not a New Zealand resident").
-Most other countries focus on the residency of the trustees i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
-NZ is unusual in that its focus is on the residency of the settlor(s).
+It is the last point that is the most significant (i.e. the focus on the tax residence of any settlors).
+Most other countries focus on the residency of the trustees, i.e. trusts must file tax returns and pay tax in the country where the trustees reside.
+New Zealand is unusual in that its focus is on the residency of the settlor(s).

 Additionally, because New Zealand doesn't have capital gains tax, any increase in the value of trust assets is normally not taxed here either.